microsoft/PSRule/docs/scenarios/rule-docs/rule-docs.md

 The notes section is indicated by the heading `## NOTES`.
 Any text following the heading is interpreted by PSRule and included in pipeline output.
-Notes are excluded when formating output as YAML and JSON.
+Notes are excluded when formatting output as YAML and JSON.

 To view any included notes use the `Get-PSRuleHelp` cmdlet with the `-Full` switch.